Staying Positive While Unemployed

 Stay involved.

-Connecting with colleagues and others in the profession around the country is important not just for finding a job.
-It is important for keeping your spirits up.
-That is one of the toughest parts of being employed: keeping your spirits up and staying positive.
+Connecting with colleagues and others in the profession around the country is important, not just for finding a job.
+It is essential for keeping your spirits up.
+That is one of the most challenging parts of being employed: keeping your spirits up and staying positive.
 So, working your network is a critical part of both finding a job and keeping your spirits up.
 Attend regional and national private school conferences.
 They offer an excellent opportunity to meet employers and, hopefully, line up some interviews.

 Keep your spirits up

-A positive, agreeable personality will create a favorable impression.
-You need to create lots of favorable impressions wherever you go and in whatever circles you find yourself.
+An upbeat, agreeable personality will create a favorable impression.
+You must develop many favorable impressions wherever and in whatever circles you find yourself.
 If people think of you as that well-credentialed, agreeable, willing to take on any challenge kind of person, they will remember you.
-You just never know when a headmaster might be expressing his dismay about losing a teacher to somebody who will turn to him and say "You need to interview Sally.
+You never know when a headmaster might be dismayed about losing a teacher to somebody who will turn to him and say, "You need to interview Sally.
 She's just the person you are looking for."

-These are tough times.
-But as Baron Marcel Bich the pen manufacturer once said "Quand le chemin devient dur, les durs se cheminent!" which being translated is "When the going gets tough, the tough get going."
+These are challenging times.
+But as Baron Marcel Bich, the pen manufacturer, once said, "Quand le chemin devient dur, les durs se cheminent!" translated as "When the going gets tough, the tough get going."
 A good friend of mine always counsels me to color outside the lines.
 What does she mean?
-She is suggesting that I be creative and is encouraging me to think outside the box.
-Many times I have found a solution to whatever challenge was facing me by doing just that: coloring outside the lines.
+She suggests that I be creative and encourages me to think outside the box.
+I have often found a solution to my challenges by coloring outside the lines.

 comments powered by Disqus